CompAndSave Blog

-1. Low-cost Printers High-cost ink
+1. Low-cost Printers, High-cost ink

 Printer manufacturers often attract customers with low printer prices.
 But here’s the twist: the real cost lies in those ink cartridges.
 This ‘razor and blades’ business strategy involves selling printers at a low upfront cost while generating profits from selling expensive ink cartridges.